-As of February 7, 2018, the performance-based restricted share units granted in 2017 and 2016 were on pace to vest at the following levels: 83 percent for the 2017 award and 107 percent for the 2016 award.
+As of February 6, 2019, the performance-based restricted share units granted in 2018 and 2017 were on pace to vest at the following levels: 34 percent for the 2018 award and 37 percent for the 2017 award.

-The Committee has determined that the 2015 award vested at 100 percent.
-Payouts under these awards will be reflected in 2018 compensation.
+The Committee has determined that the 2016 award vested at 97 percent.
+Payouts under these awards will be reflected in 2019 compensation.

-2017 Stock Option Awards
+2018 Stock Option Awards

-As noted above, 25 percent of the annual long-term equity incentive grants to executive officers in 2017 consisted of stock options.
+As noted above, 25 percent of the annual long-term equity incentive grants to executive officers in 2018 consisted of stock options.
 Stock option grants vest in three annual installments of 30 percent, 30 percent and 40 percent, beginning on the first anniversary of the grant date.
 The Committee believes that stock options help further align our executives' interest with those of our stockholders and encourage executives to remain with the company through the multi-year vesting schedule.

-For purposes of determining the number of options to be granted, stock options are valued on the basis that one option has the same value as 10 percent of the price of one share of our common stock on the date of grant.
-The value we use for this purpose differs from, and in April 2017 was higher than, the value of approximately 9.2 percent that we use for financial statement purposes (resulting in fewer options being granted than if the financial statement value had been used).
-The Committee believes that this value is an appropriate way to determine the number of options to be granted because it provides more consistent application and is not subject to the volatility inherent in the valuation method (Black-Scholes-Merton) used for financial statement purposes.
+For purposes of determining the number of options to be granted, stock options were valued on the basis that one option has the same value as 12.5 percent of the price of one share of our common stock on the date of grant.
 Information regarding stock options granted to our named executive officers can be found under "Summary Compensation," "Grants of Plan-Based Awards," and "Discussion of Summary Compensation and Plan-Based Awards Tables."